pkuma007/CPSATChallenge/README.md

       OR
 Run testng.xml file as TestNG Suite

-1 Junit Tests are added in to testngxml file and all Tests are running using testng.xml file.
+1 Junit Test is added in to testngxml file and all Tests are running using testng.xml file.

 Last run report : ATAChallenge2019_2/target/surefire-reports/index.html